romkatv/powerlevel10k/README.md

 ### Which aspects of shell and terminal does Powerlevel10k affect?

 Powerlevel10k defines prompt and nothing else.
-It sets prompt-related options (their names start `prompt`), and parameters `PS1` and `RPS1`.
+It sets [prompt-related options]( http://zsh.sourceforge.net/Doc/Release/Options.html#Prompting), and parameters `PS1` and `RPS1`.

 Powerlevel10k does not affect: